s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 ### Fuzzing Web service

-Looks like the webpage uses some type of antifuzzing technology and sometimes responds with random lengths so you can't filter responses.
+Looks like the webpage uses some type of antifuzzing technology and sometimes responds with random lengths so you can not filter responses.
 Even adding super long delay time responds with random lengths.

 ```